 (4) applying OpE lessons learned from the evaluations

 06.03 Screening Process.
-Members of the clearinghouse team meet to review OpE information that has been collected by attending morning calls, reviewing daily event notifications, and researching other OpE sources.
+Members of the clearinghouse team meet at least once a week (typically 3 times per week) to review OpE information that has been collected by attending morning calls, reviewing daily event notifications, and researching other OpE sources.
 The purpose of screening is to determine whether OpE information has actual or potential safety significance and the issue’s generic applicability.

 06.04 Communication of Operating Experience.
 The focus of internal stakeholder communications is to promptly inform appropriate staff members or management or both about significant operational events and to share details, insights, and lessons learned from events in